MICROBIAL COMMUNITIES AND INTERACTIONS - 2020/1

 The learning and teaching methods include:

-• There are 15 hours of practical classes which are delivered in the final five weeks of the module and are designed to consolidate the theoretical elements and develop greater critical understanding of the module.
+• There are 15 hours of practical classes which are delivered in the final weeks of the module and are designed to consolidate the theoretical elements and develop greater critical understanding of the module.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.